 - 1 bunch of fresh cilantro, washed and picked

-- 1 large cucumber, sliced and halved
+- 1 large cucumber, sliced into half moon shapes

 - Olive oil